DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 See the example project's [ClientSideApi/GridView.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/ClientSideApi/GridView.aspx) page.

 Grid-based controls (ASPxGridView, ASPxCardView, etc.) expose client methods that trigger CRUD operations on the server.
-For example, you can call call the [ASPxClientGridView.DeleteRow](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.DeleteRow(visibleIndex)) method on the client to delete a grid row.
+For example, you can call the [ASPxClientGridView.DeleteRow](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.DeleteRow(visibleIndex)) method on the client to delete a grid row.
 If a control is configured incorrectly, these methods can be used to alter data even if the control is intended to display data in view-only mode (the data editting UI is hidden).

 To familiarize yourself with the issue: